radespratama/discord-clone-mini-project/README.md

 * [Firebase](https://firebase.google.com/?hl=id) - Backend, Database, and Deploy

 #### Contributions
 Do you want this project to be better?
 You can contribute to this project, I am very open if there is a contribution to this project.
+Thank You :)

 #### Note
 This app using UI discord old.
 You can remake to new UI discord app.

+If you like this repo, please click star okey ≧ω≦

 ![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)
 ![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)